 External supervision should be much more effective and the resources of the competition authority and PRH as the supervision authority should be increased, and they should be required to act in a more proactive manner.
-At the moment, although these two apply slightly different legislations, one applying copyright legislation and the other competition legislation, they seem to feel that if one authority receives a complaint on an issue already pending at the other, the former won't handle it, even though the complaints are based on
+At the moment, although these two apply slightly different legislations, one applying copyright legislation and the other competition legislation, they seem to feel that if one authority receives a complaint on an issue already pending at the other, the former won't handle it, even though the complaints are based on different legislations.
+And processing time is years at worst.
+Supervision is insufficient.80

 79 Act 621/1999.
-For more information, see https://oikeusministerio.fi/en/ act-on-the-openness-of-government-activities.
+For more information, see https://oikeusministerio.fi/en/act-on-the-openness-of-government-activities.